mil-amirian/hr-buddy/README.md

 ## Features

+(⬅️ Features I personally worked on)

 - User can login to ADMIN or EMPLOYEE interface
-- ADMIN can view main menu to navigate the app
+- ADMIN can view main menu to navigate the app (⬅️ UI components)
-- ADMIN can add new employee or admin account with a photo
+- ADMIN can add new employee or admin account with a photo (⬅️ Front End)
-- ADMIN can view individual employee accounts
+- ADMIN can view individual employee accounts (⬅️  Front End)
-- ADMIN can delete individual employee accounts
+- ADMIN can delete individual employee accounts (⬅️  Front End - state change for confirmation)
-- ADMIN can view department head-counts within each department
+- ADMIN can view department head-counts within each department (⬅️ UI components)
-- ADMIN can view total hours worked wages earned for all employees
+- ADMIN can view total hours worked wages earned for all employees (⬅️ Front End)
-- ADMIN can view hours worked and wages earned for each department
+- ADMIN can view hours worked and wages earned for each department (⬅️ Front End)
-- ADMIN can view hours worked and wages earned for each employee
+- ADMIN can view hours worked and wages earned for each employee (⬅️ Front End)
-- EMPLOYEE can clock-in
+- EMPLOYEE can clock-in (⬅️ UI components)
-- EMPLOYEE can clock-out
+- EMPLOYEE can clock-out (⬅️ UI components)
-- User can log-out of the app
+- User can log-out of the app ⬅️